-By using a VPN, you can appear as though you’re located in any country that you choose.
+Using a VPN, you can appear as though you’re located in any country you choose.
 This is a great way to get around the restrictions put in place by Netflix, Hulu, and other streaming services.

 7. Use A VPN To Get Better Travel Deals

-But, by using a VPN with servers in the countries you’re visiting, you can appear as though you’re located there and not have to pay the inflated prices.
+But, by using a VPN with servers in the countries you’re visiting, you can appear to be located there and not have to pay inflated prices.
 This is especially true when it comes to booking flights or hotels ahead of time–you can save yourself hundreds or even thousands of dollars with this trick!

 What Should You Look For When Choosing A VPN

 Now that you’ve seen the benefits of using a Virtual Private Network (VPN), it’s time to learn how these services work and how you can get started with one.
 Since there are dozens of different options available, be sure to look for the following features:

 Best VPNs For Travelers